• Skip to primary navigation

 T-HR = 156

 Ok, this was a long story about getting started using a heart rate monitor.
-I will come up with examples of training programs for heart rate monitor training later.
-Hope you enjoyed this post! 🙂
+I will develop examples of training programs for heart rate monitor training later.
+I hope you enjoyed this post! 🙂

 what is the best heart rate monitor to buy i have used a monitor in the past i have about 60,000 miles on my leggs i just start to think about training in the different target zonez what do you recomend